capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/lists/en-US.md

 ---
-category: Components
-type: List
 title: Lists
-cols: 1
+desc: "The **MList** component is used to display information.
+It can contain an avatar, content, actions, subheaders and much more.
+Lists present content in a way that makes it easy to identify a specific item in a collection.
+They provide a consistent styling for organizing groups of text and images."
 related:
   - /components/item-groups
   - /components/list-item-groups
   - /components/subheaders
 ---

-# Lists

-The **MList** component is used to display information.
-It can contain an avatar, content, actions, subheaders and much more.
-Lists present content in a way that makes it easy to identify a specific item in a collection.
-They provide a consistent styling for organizing groups of text and images.

 ## Usage